Dial Square F.C.: Ground

 On 3 April 2022, Dial Square announced it had secured a one-year groundshare agreement with Isthmian Football League side, Chertsey Town.
 After a successful first year, Dial extended their groundshare at Alwyns Lane for the 2023–24 season.
 In March 2024, Dial signed a new three-year ground share agreement with The Curfews, which would extend their stay at Alwyns Lane until Spring 2027.

+On 13 April 2026, Dial announced that they had agreed a three-year groundshare agreement with Knaphill at Brookwood Country Park Football Ground (Redding Way) to fulfil a 77% uplift of league fixtures at step 6 of the National League System from the 2026/27 season.
+It came after Dial exercised a 12-month break clause in their groundshare agreement with Chertsey Town due to the high water table surrounding Alwyns Lane, which increased the risk of the pitch being waterlogged.

 National Accreditation

 On 10 November 2023, Dial received England Football Accreditation after the accreditor verified that the club creates an ideal environment to nurture players, coaches and volunteers, while delivering inclusive football for their local community.
+The accreditation has been renewed in successive seasons; the last being on 1 November 2025.

 Fans' ownership

 On 12 July 2023, Dial Square announced that it would be increasing its share capital by 250,000 to enable registered web-members to apply to purchase shares in the club to support its ongoing development.
 On 19 October 2023, the club reported that fans had purchased 190,000 new shares during the six-week application window.

 On 18 July 2024, the club announced members could apply to purchase 1,000 or more shares following an increase in the company's share capital.
 Applications were made for 440,000 shares over the six-week window and registered with Companies House.

+The club announced a third opportunity for fans to purchase shares from 18 July 2025, with the creation and release of 420,000 shares, each having a face value of 10 pence.
+By 31 August, the entire allocation had been taken and were formally registered in September 2025.